carbynestack/carbynestack.github.io/docs/getting-started/deployment/infrastructure-as-code/local.md

 This guide describes how to deploy a two-party Carbyne Stack Virtual Cloud onto a local Kubernetes cluster using CDKTF.

+> **DISCLAIMER**: Carbyne Stack Infrastructure as Code (IaC) is in
+> *proof-of-concept* stage.
+The software is not ready for production
+> use.
+It has neither been developed nor tested for a specific use case.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: